Continuous-wave quantum light control via engineered Rydberg-induced dephasing: Cavity

 Moving to the frequency domain under the Fourier transform

 where $\omega$ is defined with respect to the resonance frequency of the cavity, the solutions of the EOMs (\ref{eq:a_cp}), (\ref{eq:sigma_ge_cp}), and (\ref{eq:sigma_grn_cp}) are obtained.
-The solutions have the form $\hat{o}=\overline{o}+\mathcal{O}(\delta\hat{a}_\mathrm{in,p})$ consisting of a strong classical part proportional to the coherent input field $\alpha_\mathrm{in,p}$ and a part proportional to the quantum fluctuations $\delta\hat{a}_\mathrm{in,p}$.
-The average parts of the solutions in the absence of stored control excitation are
+The solutions have the form $\hat{o}=\overline{o}+\mathcal{O}(\delta\hat{a}_\mathrm{in,p})$ consisting of a classical part proportional to the coherent probe amplitude $\alpha_\mathrm{in,p}$ and a part proportional to the quantum fluctuations $\delta\hat{a}_\mathrm{in,p}$.
+The classical parts of the solutions in the absence of stored control excitation are

 Equipped with these solutions, we can evaluate the scattering behavior of the system.
 The measure of the scattering properties is the reflection coefficient, described by the relation $\hat{a}_\mathrm{out,p}[\omega]=R_\mathrm{p}[\omega]\hat{a}_\mathrm{in,p}[\omega]$.
 Using the input-output condition (\ref{eq:input_cp}) and the solution of the intracavity probe field (\ref{eq:ac_cp}), the reflection coefficient in the absence of a control excitation is found to be